- Search The Registry

-*Bethel AME Church in Reno, Nevada is celebrated on this date in 1910.
-The church was a religious, social, and political center of Black settlers in the 1910s, and later for local American Civil Rights activists during the 1960s.
+*Bethel AME Church in Reno, Nevada, is celebrated on this date in 1910.
+The church was a religious, social, and political center of Black settlers in the 1910s and later for local American Civil Rights activists during the 1960s.

 From its inception, Bethel AME has held to the principles of the AME church to provide self-expression and fuller involvement in society as a means through which members could gain a sense of dignity and self-respect.
-Bethel AME Church has fostered social equality through its active role in the community, through its direct link with the National Association for the Advancement of Colored People (NAACP), and its abiding dignity in the face of conspicuous and unrelenting discrimination.
+Bethel AME Church has fostered social equality through its active role in the community, its direct link with the National Association for the Advancement of Colored People (NAACP), and its abiding dignity in the face of conspicuous and unrelenting discrimination.
 During the early 1940s, Bethel AME's minister, Rev. Emmer Henry Booker, corresponded with Nevada Governor E.P.
 Carville to promote racial equality.

 In early 1941, Booker sought new quarters for the Bethel congregation, which wanted to expand its facilities to include a kitchen and social hall.
 The church proposed to purchase an existing building in the predominantly white area of northwest Reno, near the University of Reno and Reno High School.
-The University, the school board, and Gamma Phi Beta Sorority made protests at a Reno city council meeting against the black congregation moving to that section of the city.
-Due to the protests, the congregation decided not to move to another building, but to enlarge and renovate the existing church.
+The University, the school board, and Gamma Phi Beta Sorority protested at a Reno city council meeting against the black congregation moving to that section of the city.
+Due to the protests, the congregation decided not to move to another building but to enlarge and renovate the existing church.